jasminechowdhury/jasminechowdhury.github.io/_posts/What is Generative AI & Agentic AI? + their differences and their impact.md

-- From here, you can see how ChatGPT 5 fulfills the prompt request from start to finish
+- From here, you can see how ChatGPT 5 fulfils the prompt request from start to finish